pehapkari/pehapkari.cz/statie/source/_posts/2020/2020-01-06-how-to-speedup-code-coverage-on-travis-by-95-percent.md

 **PCOV took only 1,5 minutes**, that's great!

-The coverage number changed from 77 % to 73 %, though.
-It can be seriously misleading.
-If that would be ~0,5 % than with Xdebug, it's ok.
-Imagine someone tries to cover that is already covered? **4 % is too much**.
+The coverage number changed from 77 % to 73 %.
+However, [PCOV provides the higher accuracy than phpdbg](https://github.com/krakjoe/pcov#differences-in-reporting).

 ## Final Results